DavidRodriguezTorrado/DavidRodriguezTorrado.github.io/_pages/about.md

 I actively contribute to research projects such as:

-- **CEDAR** (Horizon Europe): Developing AI-based tools for public governance transparency, with a focus on data modeling and entity resolution.
+- **CEDAR** (Horizon Europe): Developing tools for improving public governance transparency, with a focus on knowledge graphs, data modeling and entity resolution.
 - **AutoGDPR**: Designing technical solutions to automate GDPR compliance assessment, with public impact in press and academia.

 ---